-What is the Virtuous Cycle?
-Simply put, it is the link between worker and customer experiences.
-Appirio believes they are intrinsically linked — and must be addressed together.
-So how can companies create both amazing worker and customer experiences that drive customer loyalty, profitability, and growth.
+Simply put, it is the connection between worker and customer experiences.
+They are intrinsically linked — and must be addressed together.
+So how can companies create both amazing worker and customer experiences that lead to loyalty, profitability, and growth?

 While accurate, the definition of onboarding only addresses half the equation.
 It focuses on the internal orientation and how to become a member of the internal team, but not how to engage and promote customers to become a member of the team as well.

-To me, that means I not only need the internal training to enroll in benefits and enter time, but also the job-specific training to execute the responsibilities of my job in an engaging way.
+To me, that means I not only need the internal training to enroll in benefits and enter time but also the job-specific training to execute the responsibilities of my job in an engaging way.
 In this case, what to do, how to do it, and how to measure customer success.

-As a manager, I need two things from my worker’s onboarding experience: A worker who is engaged in what they are doing (they see the value of their job in relation to the success of the company) and know how to do their job successfully (they have been functionally and technically trained to complete the tasks assigned to them).
+Manager perspective - As a manager, I need two things from my worker’s onboarding experience: A worker who is engaged in what they are doing (they see the value of their job in relation to the success of the company) and know how to do their job successfully (they have been functionally and technically trained to complete the tasks assigned to them).
 Those two things will drive their success and mine.

 Customer perspective - As a customer, my desire is simple: to have the product or service I have purchased working to my expectations, delivered and/or implemented in the fastest time possible, and with the fewest number of issues.
 I want to have a hassle-free experience.
 If I can get that, I will continue to buy from you and tell my friends about my experience with you.